Things To Do In Vegas In July

 Oasis Cinema Club at Fontainebleau

-Sunday nights are movie nights at Fontainebleau Las Vegas this spring and summer, as the Strip’s newest luxury resort and casino announces its inaugural Oasis Cinema Club series.
+Sunday nights are movie nights at Fontainebleau Las Vegas this spring and summer, as the Oasis Cinema Club series returns for another year.

 Kicking off May 5 to Sept.
 1, hotel guests and Las Vegas locals can enjoy a lineup of classic comedies, blockbusters, and family favorites on an outdoor projection screen on the resort’s lavish Grand Pool Deck.